 1. Lindblad Expeditions

-The Norwegian-based cruise line Hurtigruten plies the poles with 13 ships of varying sizes, including its pathfinder, 276-passenger Fram.
-Onboard, this ice-hardened polar expedition vessel offers some stylish twists like a minimalist Arctic-chic design (iceberg sculptures, austere destination photography) and flat-screen TVs in cabins.
-Don't let the trappings fool you -- these cruises are all about nature.
-Like other expedition vessels, Fram has its own small landing craft that take passengers to incredible seaside locations.
-Passengers are an international mix, and the ship, which operates in English and Norwegian, adds other languages, such as German or French, if needed.
-The line now offers shortened, six-night land/cruise expeditions to Spitsbergen, and occasionally runs special themed cruises highlighting photography, astronomy, Viking history and more.
+Don't let the trappings fool you though -- these cruises are all about nature.
+Like other expedition vessels, MS Roald Amundsen has its own small landing crafts that take passengers to incredible seaside locations.
+Passengers are an international mix, and the ship -- which will operate in English and Norwegian -- adds other languages, such as German or French, if needed.

 Whether you want penguins or polar bears, Quark Expeditions, which specializes in Arctic and Antarctic journeys, has something for you.
 Several of the line's seven ships have onboard helicopters, as well as kayaking, cross-country skiing and mountaineering equipment (not to mention the ever-present Zodiacs).
-The line's 128-passenger expedition vessel, 50 Years of Victory, has nuclear-powered capabilities to go through 10 feet of ice and makes the voyage to the North Pole.
-And Quark's Antarctica trips often go longer and farther south, with more varied itineraries, than other lines.
-Days at sea are full of lectures and presentations from scientific experts and, on some vessels, photographers.
-Ship features for the premium brand vary -- try Sea Explorer for its all-suite cabins (some with balconies), eco-friendly Ocean Diamond (it's completely carbon-neutral) or the brand-new Scandinavian-style Ocean Nova.
+The line's 128-passenger expedition vessel, 50 Years of Victory, has nuclear-powered capabilities to go through nearly 10 feet of ice and makes the voyage to the North Pole.

 Best for Scenic Nature Cruises